-RESCUE: Results at 48 and 72 weeks
+RESCUE : Results at 48, 72 and 96 weeks

 In February 2019, we reported top-line results from RESCUE, our second Phase III clinical trial evaluating the safety and efficacy of a single intravitreal injection of GS010 (rAAV2/2-ND4) in 39 subjects whose visual loss due to 11778-ND4 Leber Hereditary Optic Neuropathy (LHON) commenced up to 6 months prior to study treatment.

-Visual loss in LHON usually progresses such that vision reaches a nadir in 3 to 5 months, before stabilizing; the duration of this progression to nadir varies from patient to patient.
-In RESCUE, mean best-corrected visual acuity (BCVA) of GS010-treated eyes and sham-treated eyes evolved with similar trajectories, worsening to a low point before showing an improvement at week 48.
-At week 48, change from baseline for GS010-treated eyes was -+0.380 LogMAR (-19 ETDRS letters), while that for sham-treated eyes was +0.392 LogMAR (-20 ETDRS letters).
-These figures incorporate a recovery from the nadir of vision loss for drug- and sham-treated eyes: mean improvement over the nadir of vision loss was +13 ETDRS letters equivalent in GS010-treated eyes and +11 ETDRS letters equivalent in shamtreated eyes.
-Due to this bilateral improvement, the primary efficacy endpoint, defined as a +15-letter difference in visual acuity improvement for GS010-treated eyes compared to shamtreated eyes at 48 weeks, was not met.
+Visual loss in LHON usually progresses such that vision reaches a nadir in 3 to 5 months, before stabilizing; the duration and severity of this progression to nadir varies from patient to patient.
+In RESCUE, mean best-corrected visual acuity (BCVA) of GS010-treated eyes and sham-treated eyes evolved with similar trajectories, worsening to a low point before showing an improvement at Week 48.
+At Week 48, change from baseline for GS010-treated eyes was +0.380 LogMAR (-19 ETDRS letters), while that for sham-treated eyes was +0.392 LogMAR (-20 ETDRS letters).
+These figures incorporate a recovery from the nadir of vision loss for drug- and sham-treated eyes: mean improvement from nadir was +13 ETDRS letters equivalent in GS010-treated eyes and +11 ETDRS letters equivalent in sham-treated eyes.
+Due to this bilateral improvement, the primary efficacy endpoint, defined as a +15-letter difference in visual acuity improvement for GS010-treated eyes compared to sham-treated eyes at 48 weeks, was not met.

-Planned analysis of other visual functions and anatomic measures showed results broadly consistent with the direction of BCVA evolution: similar trajectories for GS010-treated and shamtreated eyes with the difference in change from baseline not being statistically significant at week 48.
-The difference between GS010-treated and sham-treated eyes in change from baseline of temporal retinal nerve fiber layer missed statistical significance (p = 0.0513).
-The changes from baseline in GS010-treated eyes of papillo-macular bundle thickness and ganglion cell volume were numerically superior to those in sham-treated eyes, though not statistically significant (p values > 0.05).
+Planned analysis of other visual functions and anatomic measures showed results broadly consistent with the direction of BCVA evolution: similar trajectories for GS010-treated and shamtreated eyes with the difference in change from baseline not being statistically significant at Week 48.